Important Global Message

 Commissioner Jose "Pepe" Diaz serves as the representative of District 12, which includes the cities of Doral, Hialeah, Hialeah Gardens, Medley, Sweetwater, Virginia Gardens, and a large portion of unincorporated Miami-Dade County.
-He was first elected as commissioner in September 2002 and re-elected for a third term in 2010.
+He was first elected as commissioner in September 2002 and re-elected for a fourth term in 2014.

 Before joining the Commission, Commissioner Diaz worked to resolve the ongoing flooding issues throughout Miami-Dade County as Mayor of Sweetwater.
 He spent countless hours lobbying in Tallahassee and Washington, DC, and acquired the funds necessary for a Comprehensive Street Drainage Project.
 Commissioner Diaz continues to work with local and state emergency management teams to avoid future flooding.
-Former Governor Jeb Bush appointed Diaz to the Everglades Restoration and Eco-System Task Force, where he advises on suggested regulations that could adversely affect West Miami-Dade's water levels.
+Former Governor Jeb Bush appointed Diaz to the South Florida Ecosystem Restoration Task Force, where he advises on suggested regulations that could adversely affect West Miami-Dade's water levels.

 On the international level, Commissioner Diaz also serves as Chairman of the International Trade Consortium Board and is an advocate for trade and forging partnerships with other nations.
 In March 2010, Commissioner Diaz was appointed by U.S. Trade Representative Ron Kirk to serve a four-year term on the Intergovernmental Policy Advisory Committee on Trade (IGPAC).
 In this capacity, Commissioner Diaz is one of several committee members chosen to advise, consult with, and make recommendations to the U.S. Trade Representative and Obama Administration from the perspective of localities.
 He also served as Chairman of the Jay Malina International Trade Consortium (ITC), until January 2006.
 During his tenure, he was instrumental in making profitable connections for businesses on behalf of Miami-Dade County with the Caribbean and Latin America.
 The commissioner toured several Asian cities in 2005 - Tianjin, Hong Kong and Shanghai - and met with government officials and business organizations to promote trade partnerships; participating in a ceremony to mark a joint venture between Florida International University and Tianjin University of Commerce.
 The commissioner and the Asian delegation also secured a cooperative agreement for the County with Tianjin's Municipal People's Government.